Collab4exaNBody/exaDEM/doc/paper/joss/paper.md

 - Contact detection: Linked-cell method and Verlet Lists
 - Force fields: contact force (Hooke law), cohesive force, gravity, and quadratic force

 All these functionalities are subject to evolution in line with new development needs, such as the addition of particle fragmentation.
+Note that most of these functionnalities have been tested over 500 millions spheres or 10 millions polyhedra over ten thousands cores in `MPI` + `OpenMP` on AMD EPYC Milan 7763 processors.

 # Future of `ExaDEM`